dtfung/datascience/README.md

 # Projects

+* E-mail categorization using the Enron e-mails dataset
 * Predict Stock Prices
 * Training a smart cab to drive
 * Image recogition on the CIFAR-10 dataset